Sage-Bionetworks/portalsDocs/_articles/evaluation_queues.md

 <img style="width: 80%;" src="/assets/images/add_submission_widget.png">

 Aside from directing people to submit to an evaluation queue by navigating to an Synapse Entity, you can also add a `Submit To Evaluation` widget on a wiki page.
 Here you will get an option of allowing people to submit to evaluation queues of a project or a single evaluation queue.
+Currently this is the only way you can submit Synapse `Projects`, but you cannot submit Synapse Docker repositories.

 <img style="width: 80%;" src="/assets/images/submit_to_evaluation_widget.png">